WSTG - Latest

 Strict-Transport-Security: max-age=31536000; includeSubDomains

-- Attackers sniffing the network traffic and accessing the information transferred through an un-encrypted channel.
+- Attackers intercepting and accessing the information transferred over an unencrypted network channel.

-- Users who mistakenly entered an address in the browser putting HTTP instead of HTTPS, or users who click on a link in a web application which mistakenly indicated use of the HTTP protocol.
+- Users who mistakenly enter an address in the browser using HTTP instead of HTTPS, or users who click on a link in a web application that incorrectly uses the HTTP protocol.

 - Review the HSTS header and its validity.

 - Confirm the presence of the HSTS header by examining the server’s response through an intercepting proxy.